curogom/curompt/docs/public/TESTING_COLLECTION.md

 ## Overview

-This guide helps you test whether `curo-prompt` successfully collects prompts when you use external tools like Claude Code, Codex CLI, or Cursor CLI.
+This guide helps you test whether `curompt` successfully collects prompts when you use external tools like Claude Code, Codex CLI, or Cursor CLI.

 ## Important Notes